Frequently Asked Questions

 How do you treat tick bites?

-We test for tick borne illness and treat with antibiotics, like doxycycline and amoxicillin.
+We test for a panle of tick-borne illness and treat most with antibiotics, such as doxycycline or amoxicillin.

-When should I contact you if I find a tick in me?
+When should I contact you if I find a tick on me?

 If you find a tick or think you’ve found a tick on you, call us immediately.
-We can generally schedule appointments for the same day or next.
+We can generally schedule you for a same-day appointment.
 Prophylactic treatment is most effective within 72 hours.

 Should I save the tick?

-If you wish, you can save the tick for identification and testing.
+Yes.
+We encourage you to save the tick for identification and testing.
 There are multiple types of ticks on Martha’s Vineyard.
 We test for tick borne illness, but knowing the kind of tick can help.
+We can have the tick tested through our partner Tick Report.

 What is doxy and when should I take it?